Why Project-Based Learning Works for Neurodivergent Kids

 Instead of hours spent sitting still, learning becomes active and embodied.
 A cosplay project might mean sketching designs, measuring fabric, budgeting materials, and weaving in storytelling - all while moving between different modes of thinking and doing.

-Autonomy and Choice: Reducing Resistance
+Autonomy and choice: Reducing resistance

 For kids who have a hard time with demands, choice is everything.
 PBL naturally builds in decision-making power: